jkrshw/jessek-blog/content/Posts/continuous-blog.md

 git push origin master
 ```

-You'll now have a sucessful build that has generated your blog exactly the way you want it!
+You'll now have a successful build that has generated your blog exactly the way you want it!
 Only one thing.. you can't download the output of build from Travis.

 Deploy
 ------

 Travis has a [multiude](http://docs.travis-ci.com/user/deployment/) of options for deployment, including to [Amazon S3](http://docs.travis-ci.com/user/deployment/s3/).

 Before getting started with the ```.travis.yml``` configuration, install the Travis [Command Line Client](https://github.com/travis-ci/travis.rb#readme).
-The Travis client is used to encrypt the AWS secret access key which you'll absolutly want to do if your're using a public github repo.
+The Travis client is used to encrypt the AWS secret access key which you'll absolutely want to do if you're using a public github repo.

-The Travis Client requres Ruby 1.9.3 or greater.
-I'm running Ubuntu 14.04 and although the system defauly Ruby it says it's Ruby 1.9.3, it doesn't act like it.
+The Travis Client requires Ruby 1.9.3 or greater.
+I'm running Ubuntu 14.04 and although the system default Ruby it says it's Ruby 1.9.3, it doesn't act like it.
 Even installing Ruby 2.0 from apt-get wont help as 1.9 is still set as the default version.

-Fortunatly there's a tool for that.
+Fortunately there's a tool for that.
 Install [RVM](http://rvm.io/rvm/install) and all your ruby version worries will be over.

 ```bash
 curl -sSL https://get.rvm.io | bash -s stable